Saints Row IV: Downloadable content

 The game received multiple downloadable content (DLC) packs after release.
 A Season Pass, which features two exclusive mission packs, was announced ahead to the game's launch.
 The first DLC, GAT V, which adds Johnny Gat-inspired weapons and character customization options, was released for free on 17 September 2013, to coincide with the release of the rival open world game Grand Theft Auto V (GTA V).
 The first mission pack, Enter the Dominatrix, was released October 22, 2013.
 The pack was originally intended as a mission pack for Saints Row: The Third but evolved into the full sequel, Saints Row IV.
 The leftover content became the sequel's first mission pack.
 It tells an alternative story about the Zin invasion wherein the Steelport simulation is hijacked by a rogue artificial intelligence called the Dominatrix.
 The pack's storytelling frequently breaks the fourth wall and self-referentially acknowledges its own plot holes and incongruence with the larger Saints Row story.
 Some scenes end in concept art or videos of Volition employees acting out the drama so as to give the game an unfinished feel.
 The pack also casts characters from Saints Row: The Third who did not return in the sequel.
 There are five missions in total, new weapons, vehicles, and computer-controlled support characters ("homies").
 The second and final mission pack, How the Saints Save Christmas, features new weapons and vehicles, and a three-mission storyline about the Saints rescuing Santa Claus from the Steelport simulation.
 It was released in December 2013.
 Non-mission downloadable content packs include new costumes, vehicles, and weapons (e.g., face masks of United States Presidents George Washington, Abraham Lincoln, George W. Bush, and Barack Obama).

-Re-Elected Edition
+Re-Elected Edition upgrade

 On December 8, 2022, a free update to all existing Windows versions of the game on Steam and GOG brought it to a new "Re-Elected Edition" which includes all DLC released for the title; this was alongside a free giveaway offer for the game on the Epic Games Store.
 The Re-Elected Edition supports cross-play between the Steam, GOG and Epic editions of the game.
 Previous versions of Saints Row IV were subsequently removed from sale, but existing saves and achievements carried over into the new version.